Travel the World

 In a country as ancient and storied as Ireland, visitors are spoilt for choice when it comes to historical sites of interest.
 One such site, Brú na Bóinne in County Meath is older than England’s Stonehenge and Egypt’s Giza Pyramids.
 This Neolithic site of henges, standing stones and burial chambers was built around 3200 B.C., and is highlighted by several large passage tombs: Knowth, Dowth and Newgrange.
 Immensely popular year round, Brú na Bóinne gets extra attention during the winter solstice.
 Each December, a beam of sunlight pierces through a mysterious opening in the Newgrange mound and illuminates its chamber for a few brief minutes.
 So many tourists flock to Newgrange to greet the dawn each solstice that an annual lottery is now held for access inside the chamber.

-5. Take In the Breathtaking Scenery
+5. Visit Ireland to Take in the Breathtaking Scenery

 Beautiful and untouched, Ireland’s scenery is beyond compare.
 West Cork, Dingle, Galway, the Ring of Kerry—the list of postcard-worthy places is endless.
 One such picturesque site is the Rock of Cashel (also known as St. Patrick’s Rock) in County Tipperary.
 Dating from the 12th and 13th centuries, this formidable fortress boasts a round tower, cathedral and chapel bearing priceless Celtic art and medieval architecture.
 Legend has it in the 5th century, St. Patrick converted Aenghus the King of Munster to Christianity at this very spot.